Johnnie Dixon (wide receiver)

-Johnnie L. Dixon (born September 16, 1994) is an American football wide receiver for the New Orleans Breakers of the United States Football League (USFL).
-He played college football at Ohio State and was signed as an undrafted free agent by the Houston Texans after the 2019 NFL Draft.
+Johnnie L. Dixon (born September 16, 1994) is an American professional football wide receiver.
+He played college football at Ohio State and was signed as an undrafted free agent by the Houston Texans after the 2019 NFL draft.

 College career

 Dixon was ranked as a four–star recruit by 247Sports.com coming out of high school.
 He committed to Ohio State on December 17, 2013.

 Professional career

 Houston Texans

-Dixon signed with the Houston Texans as an undrafted free agent after the 2019 NFL Draft.
+Dixon signed with the Houston Texans as an undrafted free agent after the 2019 NFL draft.
 Dixon was released as the Texans made final roster cuts before the regular season on August 31, 2019.

 Arizona Cardinals

 On September 3, 2019, Dixon was signed to the practice squad of the Arizona Cardinals.
 He spent the entire season on the practice squad and was signed to a future/reserve contract on December 30, 2019.
 He was placed on injured reserve on September 6, 2020, and was waived/injured the next day.